TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

 ## 1. In this lab we use Bastion Host to build arm64 architecture dummy CNF

-* There are multiple methods (SSH, Instance Connect) to connect to the bastion host - in this lab we use AWS Systems Manager service
+* There are multiple methods (SSH - with ee-default-keypari.pem, Instance Connect) to connect to the bastion host - in this lab we will use AWS Systems Manager service
   * Open EC2 service -> Instances (running) -> Select Bastion Host -> "Connect" (right top corner of screen when selecting instance - see picture below) -> In "Session Manager"-tab press Connect to open shell connection. <br>
   ![ssm-connect](/Lab2/images/open-ssm.png)